 How to try a murder case : Pretrial and trial guidelines for prosecution and defense

 By Wims, Michael D. American Bar Association, Criminal Justice Section.
-1st ed.
+First edition.
 2011.

 This book, "covers the preparation from the very beginning -- even before the crime was committed -- and progresses through the investigation to searches, arrest, and interrogation.
 This book explains the law, provides examples, and gives advice by offering the reader vicarious experience in trying a murder case.
 It covers topics that are most essential to the successful litigation of homicide cases, such as mental health issues that often influence both the litigation and sentencing processes." - from the publisher